pankaj-chand/Globally_Sclerotic_Glomeruli/README.md

 ## Inspection

-Caveat: It is possible that multiple image files in the dataset come from a single patient.
+Caveat: It is possible that multiple image files in the dataset come from a single whole slide image or from a single patient or subject.
 This was not mentioned in the instructions nor was it clear from inspecting the dataset.
 Hence, I treated each image file individually.
+However, this most probably led to data leakage.
+If you can let me know how exactly multiple images can be identified to belong to the same subject, then I would need to split the dataset on the subject-level and retrain the models.

+### Observations:

-I found that the images in the dataset were already cropped as a rectangle to include only the glomerulus.
+a.
+I found that the images in the dataset were already cropped as a rectangle to include only the glomerulus, i.e, the region of interest.

+b.
 Images were of different sizes, and all were not square.

+c.
 There was an imbalance of more than 1:4 with regard to the Positive:Negative class in the dataset as shown in the following figure.
+I would address pnly if required after seeing the performance of the trained models.

 ![Imbalanced-Data](images/Imbalanced_Data.png)